amyktomey/amyktomey/README.md

 - 👋 Hi, I’m @amyktomey
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python
 -
-- 📫 How to reach me ...
+- 📫 How to reach me: amy.tomey59@gmail.com

 <!---
 amyktomey/amyktomey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.